Humanities Course

 -

-Get Writing for All – Tuesday
+Get Writing for All with Elizabeth Barber – Tuesday Morning

 These classes are ideal for anyone who enjoys writing or would like to start.
 No experience is necessary.
 The emphasis is on having fun and through a combination of reference to published texts, writing and listening, confidence is built in writing fiction and non-fiction.
 Short, optional homework exercises are set weekly with supportive feedback from […]